Monica Simpson, Executive Director

 THEY/TheM

-Seyi Adebanjo is a Queer Gender-Non-Conforming Nigerian artist, healer, facilitator and thought leader.
-Seyi has over 20 years’ experience working with communities of Color, Queer/LGBTQ community, youth, womxn, immigrants, non-profits on healing justice, culture shift, and institutional health/spirit.
-Seyi’s art raises awareness around social issues through multi-media video.
+Seyi Adebanjo, MFA, is a Queer Gender-Non-Conforming Nigerian artist, facilitator, coach and thought leader.
+Seyi has over 20 years’ experience working with communities of Color, Queer/LGBTQ+ community, youth, womxn, immigrants, non-profits on healing justice, culture shift, art as activism and institutional health/spirit.
+Seyi’s work raises awareness around social issues through video.
 Seyi's work exists at the intersection of art, imagination, ritual and politics.
-Seyi is serving on Creatives Rebuild New York (CRNY) Think Tank -artist grant programs.
-Seyi was recently awarded a residency with The Laundromat Project, Fatales Forward: Trans Stories Fellowship, NYSCA Individual Artist Grant, received the BRIO Award and 1 of the 8 Exciting Filmmakers Shaking Up Hollywood by IndieWire.
-Seyi was nominated for the 2020 Art Matters Fellowship.
+Seyi is a 2024 Sundance Documentary Awardee, a 2023 Sundance Institute Trans Possibilities Intensive Fellow and serves on the faculty of New York University.
+Seyi has received a Fatales Forward: Trans Stories Fellowship, an NYSCA Individual Artist Grant , and residency with The Laundromat Project.